PeNgzzzzz/AI-Agent-for-a-Commerce-Website/backend/README.md

 * Images are collected from the internet and for demo/research only;
   if using this project publicly, please check and replace with your own assets as needed.

+## Technology Choices & Rationale

+* **FastAPI**
+  A modern, high-performance web framework for building APIs with Python 3.7+.
+It provides automatic OpenAPI docs, async support, and excellent developer ergonomics.

+* **OpenAI GPT (via openai-py)**
+  Used for natural language conversation, product Q\&A, and recommendations.
+OpenAI’s models provide robust, production-ready language understanding with minimal setup.

+* **CLIP + transformers**
+  CLIP enables semantic image understanding and comparison; Huggingface’s `transformers` library allows easy integration and model management for both text and image pipelines.

+* **FAISS**
+  Facebook’s FAISS library enables fast, efficient vector similarity search for retrieving relevant products from the catalog based on embeddings.

+* **Uvicorn**
+  Lightweight ASGI server, pairs naturally with FastAPI for local development and production deployment.

+* **Pillow**
+  For robust image file handling and manipulation.

+These choices provide a highly scalable, modern backend for AI-powered product chat and search, making it easy to extend or swap models and adapt to GPU/CPU setups as needed.

 ---

 **Edit products in `catalog.json`.